 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Jun 23, 2017, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 23, 2017.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 LATAM, which is the new airline that’s the result of the merger between LAN Airlines and TAM Airlines of Brazil, is the biggest airline serving South America.

 If you want to explore the diverse continent of South America, where airfares are high, using your miles can save you thousands of dollars.
 While most people in the U.S. don’t have any LATAM miles, there are many ways to use the miles from partner airlines like American Airlines and Alaska Airlines to book LATAM flights and save on airfare.

 In this article

 - General Award Space Trends

 - Best Award Values

 Routes from the U.S.

 - New York (JFK): São Paulo, Lima, Guayaquil